Sunday, January 7, 2024

 Explanation of the code:

 Have a look at the Student class.
-Each student will do his work in a
+Each student will do their work in a

 background thread.
 As there are 3 students, the latch will be initiated